 Darkened parlour.
-Gas lights burn dimly.
-A FEW MEN sit around a table, only their hands visible in the gloom.
-A MAN leans into the light and he wears a SHERIFF'S uniform.
+Dim gaslight.
+A FEW MEN around a table, only their hands visible in the dark.
+A MAN leans into the light, wears a SHERIFF'S uniform.
 The scene is eerie and threatening.
 JACK and FLOYD pass through.

 INT.
 BACK ROOM, BURNING BAG STATION - NIGHT